 The school counseling concentration is designed to prepare graduates for school counseling positions at elementary, middle/junior high and high school levels.
 Graduates will meet the current licensing requirements for the Tennessee Board of Education.
 The curriculum requirements include coursework, a 600-hour internship, school observation hours for those who have not taught, and a thesis or research paper.
 Possible changes in requirements may significantly alter this program of study.
-Please consult http://www.apsu.edu'psychology/scclass/htm for current information.
+Please consult with the Program Coordinator of School Counseling for current information.

 Required: Hours

-PSY 5090 Social and Community Psychology
+PSY 5000 Research Methods and Statistics in Psychology 3

 PSY 5110 Lifespan Development

-PSY 5130 Statistics and Data Analysis

-PSY 5140 Advanced Educational Psychology

 PSY 5190 Psychological Assessment

-PSY 5320 Learning and Behavioral Disorders

 PSY 5400 Theories of Counseling

 PSY 5410 Counseling Techniques

 PSY 5411 Skill Development in Counseling

 PSY 5420 Advanced Counseling Techniques

-PSY 5421 Adv.
-Skill Development in Counseling
+PSY 5421 Advanced Skill Development in Counseling

 PSY 5430 Group Theories and Techniques

 PSY 5440 Diversity Issues in Counseling

 PSY 5600 Theories and Counseling in Career Development3

 PSY 5640 Practicum in School Counseling

 PSY 5725 Internship in School Counseling

+Research:

 PSY 5950 Research Paper

-Or
+or

 PSY 5990 Thesis

-PSY 6015 Introduction to School Counseling
+PSY 6015 Foundations of School Counseling

+One course should be taken from the following:

+PSY 5090 Social and Community Psychology

+PSY 5010 Death, Dying and Bereavement

+PSY 5040 Behavior Modification

+PSY 5080 Advanced Abnormal Psychology

+PSY 5320 Learning and Behavioral Disorders

 Total: